LeonvDeursen/Manual-Google-Time-Lamp/README.md

 The case number corresponds to the color id, so repeat this up until we reach case 11.

-Now we add code to each case.
-Here we will change the color of our LEDstrip to match the colorID.
+Now we add the code to change our LEDstrip color to each case.
 Add the following code in eacht case:

 ```
   for(int i=0; i<15; i++) {